 In some cases, you may find the video on Android phones is pixelated or blurry.
-But what causes this issue and how can I fix it?
-These problems can be the result of several factors, including a subject of focus with the lens of the camera, of compression, or low resolution.
-Sometimes, after shooting high-speed moving objects, it could cause the video to be blurred or smeared.
-No matter what causes the error in the video, you can restore at least part of the quality of the files using one of the video repair programs found online.
+But what causes this issue, and how can I fix it?
+These problems can result from several factors, including a subject of focus with the camera lens, compression, or low resolution.
+Sometimes, shooting high-speed moving objects, it could cause the video to be blurred or smeared.
+No matter what causes the video's error, you can restore at least part of the files' quality using one of the video repair programs found online.

-The basic principle regarding the clarity of images as well as videos is- more the number of pixels, the clearer the image or the video will be.
+The basic principle regarding the clarity of images and videos is that the more pixels, the clearer the image or the video will be.
 However, when the pixel rate (not frame rate) is less, the video becomes unclear or not up to standard quality.
 This causes pixelation of the video.
 Another cause of pixelation is using a defective camera.
-If the lens of the camera becomes dusty or gets damaged, it can also affect the quality of the videos.
+If the camera lens becomes dusty or gets damaged, it can also affect the videos' quality.

-In the case of taking videos with your Android phone, the pixel problem can be fixed by selecting the video mode with a higher resolution.
+In taking videos with your Android phone, the pixel problem can be fixed by selecting the video mode with a higher resolution.
 It will be given as an option in the camera app.
 Go for 480p and higher for a crisp video.
-In other video apps like Youtube and Netflix, you will have the option to select the resolution of the video.
+In other video apps like Youtube and Netflix, you will have the option to select the video's resolution.

 Therefore, always choose the highest mode of video capture.
 It can also prove to be useful if you want to resize the video.
 Resizing from a higher resolution allows the video file to keep its clarity.